-When you approach your relationships in this way, you learn new ways to date and to select a better partner.
+When you approach your relationships in this way, you learn new ways to date and select a better partner.
 You are able to navigate conflict more confidently.
 You are able to express yourself more freely and honor yourself by speaking up.

-Moving through heartbreak may be one of the toughest of growing pains that you’ll experience, and you can use the time to create a new relationship with yourself.
+Moving through heartbreak may be one of the toughest growing pains that you’ll experience, and you can use the time to create a new relationship with yourself.
 As you grow as a person, you’ll attract a new kind of man.

-Rather than swearing off men for good (until you forgot you did that) and go out to find love by accident yet again, maybe it’s time you found a new approach altogether… one that creates love on purpose.
+Rather than swearing off men for good (until you forgot you did that) and going out to find love by accident yet again, maybe it’s time you found a new approach altogether… one that creates love on purpose.

 Long-lasting love is a skill that you can learn because you are in charge of the selection process.
 Are you still struggling with getting over an ex?